-SP4 - Number and percent of service plans in which services and supports were delivered in the type, scope, amount, duration and frequency specified in the service plan.
-Numerator = number of service plans in which services and supports were delivered in the type, scope, amount, duration and frequency specified in the service plan.
+SP4 - Number & percent of participant service plans in which services & supports were delivered in the type, scope, amount, duration and frequency specified in the service plan.
+Numerator = number of participant service plans in which services & supports were delivered in the type, scope, amount, duration & frequency specified in the service plan.
 Denominator = number of participants reviewed.